Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

-The logit-models will need to be dichotomised and duly transformed into probabilistic classifiers to render 0/1 staging decisions under IFRS 9; see the appendix for details.
-In particular, an appropriate cut-off $c_{dsk}$-value is required for the probability scores $h\left(\boldsymbol{x}_{it}\right)$ resulting from each SICR-model, given an underlying $(d,s,k)$-based SICR-definition.
-However, SICR-events are relatively rare outcomes and the consequences of misclassifying positives vs. negatives are reasonably unequal.
-Under IFRS 9, false negatives $F^-$ should be costlier than false positives $F^+$ in that the former implies the bank has failed to increase its loss provision for those accounts with \textit{increasing} credit risk, i.e., actual SICR-events.
-Accordingly, misclassification costs are assigned as $c_{F^-}=6$ for false negatives and $c_{F^+}=1$ for false positives.
-These costs are deduced using expert judgement and experimentation, though can certainly be refined or better estimated in future work.
-At present, these costs imply a ratio of $a=6/1$, which is deemed intuitive and risk-prudent.
-Given $a$, each $c_{dsk}$-value is then found using the Generalised Youden Index $J_a$ (see appendix), as implemented within the \verb|R|-function \verb|optimal.cutpoints()| from \citet{lopez2021}.
+The probabilistic SICR-predictions from logit-models will need to be dichotomised towards rendering impairment staging decisions under IFRS 9, i.e., Stage 1 or 2, which are respectively called a `negative' or `positive' event.
+An appropriate cut-off $c_{dsk}\in[0,1]$ is therefore required for dichotomising each probability score $p_1^{(j)}(\boldsymbol{x}_{it})\in[0,1]$ from each SICR-model $j$.
+Moreover, SICR-outcomes are relatively rare and the consequences of misclassifying positives vs. negatives are intuitively unequal.
+Under IFRS 9, false negatives $F^-$ should be costlier than false positives $F^+$ in that the former implies the bank has failed to increase its loss provision for those accounts with \textit{increasing} credit risk, i.e., those accounts with an actual future SICR-outcome.
+Misclassification costs are accordingly assigned as $c_{F^-}=6$ for false negatives and $c_{F^+}=1$ for false positives, which implies an intuitively high cost ratio of $a=6/1$ across all SICR-models.
+These costs are deduced using expert judgement and experimentation, though can certainly be refined in future work.
+Given this $a$-value, each $c_{dsk}$-value is then found using the Generalised Youden Index $J_a$, as detailed in \autoref{app:logistic}.
+Finally, each SICR-model is dichotomised into the discrete classifier $h$ that yields the class prediction $h(\boldsymbol{x}_{it})=1$ if $p_1(\boldsymbol{x}_{it})>c_{dsk}$ and $h(\boldsymbol{x}_{it})=0$ otherwise.